WoutProvost/simultaneous-decision-and-response/documentation/documentation.md

 The sensors all return a value between 0 and 1, where 0 means nothing within range and 1 means the perceived light saturates the sensor.
 With the show_rays option, you can see whether or not a target was partially occluded by another object in the simulation (cyan=unobstructed, purple=obstructed).
 It is possible to add uniform noise to the sensor, thus matching the characteristics of a real robot better.
+For larger swarms it's good practice to selectively toggle the sensor on or off to prevent a performance impact.

 ## Epuck proximity
 This sensor accesses a set of proximity sensors.